mod_auth leaks ldap connections

 I think the thing about images is the speed with which they are requested.

-#3 Updated by dev-zero over 5 years ago
+#3 Updated by dev-zero about 6 years ago

 And version 1.5.x is also affected.
 Together with a security enabled linux kernel, this is really dangerous since the limits are enforced: Meaning that when lighttpd hits the number of 1024 or 2048 open file descriptors, further connections are being denied.
 And even more: It takes the LDAP-Server down as well since that one does a SIGINT when now new connections can be opened!